Alicedale road blockaded after workers unpaid

 By Anna Majavu

-About 150 people blockaded an Alicedale road on 11 and 12 May after a Transnet subcontractor, Lennings Rail of Boksburg, allegedly skipped town without paying workers it had hired to fix the railway in April this year.
+About 150 people blockaded a road in Alicedale, near Makhanda, on 11 and 12 May after a Transnet subcontractor, Lennings Rail of Boksburg, allegedly skipped town without paying workers it had hired to fix the railway in April this year.

 Lennings Rail, owned by Sandton-based Mathupha Capital, describes itself as “the pre-eminent track work contractor in Southern Africa”.
 According to the business press, Mathupha Capital is also involved in manufacturing sleepers for Transnet through Rail 2 Rail.

-Note: (This article was updated on 15 May to include comment from Transnet).